 This rack includes an all SSD storage high-speed NAS that we use for video editing.
 It also includes a NAS which stores our video and audio media collection and provides access to this content throughout our home and on the go when we travel.

-High Capacity Storage System
+High-Capacity Storage System

 Main NAS Storage Rack

 Our NAS Rack provides high-capacity storage via several Synology NAS Drives.
-It features redundant UPS power and includes additional rack-mounted Raspberry Pi systems which provide several different functions in our Home Lab.
+It features redundant UPS power and includes additional rack-mounted Raspberry Pi systems that provide several functions in our Home Lab.
 This rack also houses our Raspberry Pi NAS and NAS 2 systems.

 Our total storage capacity is just over 1 Petabyte.
 Our setup also provides approximately 70 TB of high-speed solid-state storage.